-Event ID 4625 explained: detecting brute force, sprays & enumeration
+Event ID 4625 explained: detecting brute force, sprays and enumeration

 4625 is the failed-logon record.
-Read it right and you spot password sprays, credential stuffing, and Kerberos abuse before they succeed.
+Read it right and you spot password sprays, credential stuffing, and Kerberos abuse before they turn into a success.

-Event ID 4625 — "An account failed to log on" — fires on the Security channel whenever an authentication attempt is rejected.
-It's the single most useful record for catching credential-attack activity, but only if you read the right fields.
+Event ID 4625, "An account failed to log on", fires on the Security channel every time an authentication attempt is rejected.
+It is the single most useful record for catching credential attacks in flight.
+It is also the record analysts most often misread, because the headline message is generic and the answer lives two fields deeper.

 <Data Name="TargetUserName">administrator</Data>